Haga las preguntas adecuadas

 So, the answer is yes: you need a transportation optimization solution.

 About Adrian Gonzalez

-Adrian Gonzalez is a trusted adviser and leading industry analyst with more than 20 years of research experience in transportation management, logistics outsourcing, and other supply chain and logistics topics.
+Adrian Gonzalez is a trusted advisor and leading industry analyst with more than 20 years of research experience in transportation management, logistics outsourcing and other supply chain and logistics topics.
 He is the founder and president of Adelante SCM, a peer-to-peer learning, networking and research community for supply chain and logistics professionals.
 Adelante's services include Talking Logistics, an online video talk show and blog featuring thought leaders and newsmakers in the supply chain and logistics industry, and Indago, a market research service that brings together a community of supply chain and logistics practitioners who share practical knowledge and advice with each other while giving back to charitable causes.